 Confirmed COVID-19 Case Procedures

 Confirmed COVID-19 cases of our students are reported to our nurses' office.
-In collaboration with the Evanston Health Department, our nursing team begins to do contract tracing.
+Please also see steps for Reporting an Illness or Absences.
+In collaboration with the Evanston Health Department, our nursing team begins to do contact tracing.
 Confirmed COVID-19 cases of staff are reported to Human Resources and collaborate with our nurses and the Evanston Health Department.

 What will ETHS do in the case of an increase in COVID cases and/or returning to previous phases?

-- Guidelines will be followed from the Evanston Health Department https://www.cityofevanston.org/government/departments/health-human-services/coronavirus-disease , Illinois State Board of Education (ISBE), Illinois Department of Public Health (IDPH), and Centers for Disease Control (CDC).
+- Guidelines will be followed from the Evanston Health Department, Illinois State Board of Education (ISBE), Illinois Department of Public Health (IDPH), and Centers for Disease Control (CDC).

 What is contact tracing?